Football for Friendship: Football for Friendship 2020

-In 2020, the final events of the Eighth Season of Football for Friendship were held online on a digital platform from November 27 to December 9, 2020.
+In 2020, the final events of the eighth season of Football for Friendship were held online on a digital platform from November 27 to December 9, 2020.
 More than 10,000 participants from over 100 countries around the world joined the key events.
 For the programme's eighth season, the Football for Friendship World multiplayer online football simulator was developed, on the basis of which the 2020 Football for Friendship World Championship was held.
-The game has been available for downloading worldwide since December 10, 2020, the World Football Day.
+The game has been available for downloading worldwide since December 10, 2020, World Football Day.
 Users got an opportunity to participate in matches according to the rules of the Football for Friendship, uniting in international teams.
 The multiplayer game is based on the programme's core values, such as friendship, peace, and equality.
 On November 27, the 2020 Football for Friendship World Championship Open Draw took place.
 From November 28 to December 6, an Online International Friendship Camp with humanitarian and sports educational programmes for children was held.
 From November 30 to December 4, sessions of the Online International Football for Friendship Forum were held, at which projects on the development of children's sports were presented.
 An expert forum evaluated the presentation of projects vying for the International Football for Friendship Award.

 From December 7–8, the Football for Friendship World Championship was held.
 This year's Championship was held in an online format on a digital platform, for which the Football for Friendship World multiplayer football simulator was specially developed.
 The Football for Friendship Grand Final took place on December 9.
-A series of webinars for children from different countries in support of the 75th anniversary of the UN took place during the Programme's Eighth Season.
-The Stadium is Where I Am show was launched with the participation of football freestylers from all around the world.
-In each episode, freestylers taught Young Ambassadors to perform tricks, and at the end of each episode a competition for the best trick was announced.
-The show concluded with a global online master class, with which the Football for Friendship Programme set a second Guinness World Record, this time for the number of participants involved (December 6, 2020).
-Good News Editors - a weekly show launched by the Young Journalists of Football for Friendship, in which children shared positive news from around the world with viewers.
+A series of webinars for children from different countries in support of the 75th anniversary of the UN took place during the Programme's eighth season.
+The Stadium is Where I Am, a YouTube show, was launched with the participation of football freestylers from all around the world.
+In each episode, freestylers taught young ambassadors to perform tricks and, at the end of each episode, a competition for the best trick was announced.
+The show concluded with a global online master class, with which the Football for Friendship Programme set a second Guinness World Record, this time for the number of participants involved, on December 6, 2020.
+Good News Editors was a weekly show launched by the Young Journalists of Football for Friendship, in which children shared positive news from around the world with viewers.